Thursday, 20 September 2018

 SRI PARSHWANATH JINALAYA

-The steps further leads to Sri Parshwanatha Jinalaya with a simple sanctum and Vimana, after crossing the big globe shaped boulder, (called as butter ball, similar to Mamallapuram).
-The sanctum is facing east.
-Sri Parshvanath is in standing posture under mukkudai and 5 head snake.
+The steps further lead to Sri Parshwanatha Jinalaya, which has a simple sanctum, and Vimana after crossing the big globe-shaped boulder (called a butter ball, similar to Mamallapuram).
+The sanctum faces east.
+Sri Parshvanath is in a standing posture under a mukkudai and a five-headed snake.
 The snake’s body and tail are shown on the side of the Tirthankara’s image.
-It was told the this Parshwanath may belongs to 13th to 14th century AD and the Jinalaya was constructed in recent years.
+It was said that this Parshwanath may belong to the 13th to 14th century AD, and the Jinalaya was constructed in recent years.

 அடுத்து மலை மீது உருண்டையான பறையைக் ( மகாபலிபுரத்தில் இருக்கும் வெண்ணை உருண்டை போன்ற தோற்றமுடைய கற்பாறை) கடந்து சென்றால் வருவது கிழக்கு நோக்கிய பார்சுவநாதரின் மிகச்சிறிய ஜினாலயம். கருவரை அதனுடன் விமானம் மட்டும். பார்சுவநாதர் முக்குடையுன் 5 தலை நாகக் குடையின் கீழ் நின்ற கோலம். மிகப் பழமையானவராகவும் (13 – 14 ஆம் நூற்றாண்டு), ஜீனாலயம் சமீபத்திய காலத்தைப்போல தோற்றம் அளிக்கின்றது. பாம்பின் உடற்பகுதியும் வாலும் பார்சுவநாதரின் பின்புறம் நன்றாகத் தெரிகின்றது.

-There are three sets of padhams / Foot prints engraved on the top of the hill with a later period inscription by ASI.
-It was told that the foot prints, belongs to Sri Veshbhacharaya, Sri Samantbhadra charaya and Sri Vardutt Gandhar Jain monks who took sallekhana / fast unto death.
-These foot prints are engraved under Devaalari tree ( plumeria rubra ), such that flowers falls in pads.
-It was a beautiful and awesome view of the tank, plains, mountains and the Village from the top of the hill.
+There are three sets of padas / Footprints engraved on the top of the hill with a later-period inscription by ASI.
+It was said that the footprints belong to Sri Veshbhacharaya, Sri Samantbhadra Charaya, and Sri Vardutt Gandhar Jain monks who took Sallekhana/fast to death.
+These footprints are engraved under the Devaalari tree ( plumeria rubra ), such that flowers fall in pads.
+It was a beautiful and awesome view of the tank, plains, mountains, and the Village from the top of the hill.

 மலை உச்சியின் மீது மூன்று ஜோடி பாதங்கள் வெட்டப்பட்டு உள்ளன. இவை ஸ்ரீவேஷ்பாச்சாரியா, ஸ்ரீசமந்த்பாத்ராச்சாரியா மற்றும் ஸ்ரீவர்தத் கந்தர் ஆகிய சமண முனிவர்களுக்கானது எனவும் இவர்கள் சமண சமயத்தின் படி சல்லேகனை ( உண்ணா நோன்பு) இருந்து முக்தி அடைந்தவர்கள் எனவும் கூறப்பட்டது. இவற்றின் அருகே தேவ அரளி என அழைக்கப்படும் மரங்கள் பாதங்களின் மீது மலர் சொரியும் வன்னம் நடப்பட்டு உள்ளது.